Alonso-del-Arte/conways-fractran/README.md

 # Conway's FracTran
-An implementation of Conway's FracTran.
+WORK IN PROGRESS: An implementation of Conway's FracTran.